junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/README.md

 4. <a href="https://github.com/junyuchen245/ViT-V-Net_for_3D_Image_Registration_Pytorch">ViT-V-Net</a>

 ### Dataset:
-Due to restrictions, we cannot distribute our brain MRI data.
+Due to restrictions, we cannot distribute our brain MRI and CT data.
 However, several brain MRI datasets are publicly available online: IXI, ADNI, OASIS, ABIDE, etc. Note that those datasets may not contain labels (segmentation).
 To generate labels, you can use FreeSurfer, which is an open-source software for normalizing brain MRI images.
 Here are some useful commands in FreeSurfer: <a href="https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/blob/main/PreprocessingMRI.md">Brain MRI preprocessing and subcortical segmentation using FreeSurfer</a>.

 ### Citation:
 If you find this code is useful in your research, please consider to cite: